Tenza/configurations/ArchLinux Installation/1 - Base System Installation.md

 | Switch | Description |
 | --- | --- |
 | -i | Ensures prompting before package installation.
 With the base group, the first initramfs will be generated and installed to the new system's boot path; double-check output prompts ==> Image creation successful for it. |

-Also keep in mind that only the `base` package is needed have a working system, but the `base-devel` package was added because it will enable us to build extra packages to add to the system.

 > If there is a warning regarding `mandb` not being able to set the locale, that is normal because the locale will only be set inside the system (using chroot).
 Once the desired locales are enabled and `locale-gen` generates the locales, it will be solved.
 [This is actually flagged as a bug that might be solved by now](https://bugs.archlinux.org/task/49426).